menu

 It is a fairly quiet village because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Hayes Center has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Hayes Center has few renters and college students.
 But the biggest reason it is quieter in Hayes Center than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Hayes Center may be for you.

-As is often the case in a small village, Hayes Center doesn't have a public transportation system that people use for their commute.
+Hayes Center is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics

-The education level of Hayes Center citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-18.30% of adults 25 and older in Hayes Center have a college degree.
+The percentage of adults in Hayes Center with college degrees is slightly lower than the national average of 21.84% for all communities.
+16.27% of adults in Hayes Center have a bachelor's degree or advanced degree.

-The per capita income in Hayes Center in 2022 was $37,965, which is wealthy relative to Nebraska, and upper middle income relative to the rest of the US.
-This equates to an annual income of $151,860 for a family of four.
+The per capita income in Hayes Center in 2022 was $33,939, which is middle income relative to Nebraska and the nation.
+This equates to an annual income of $135,756 for a family of four.
 However, Hayes Center contains both very wealthy and poor people as well.

 Hayes Center is a somewhat ethnically-diverse village.
 The people who call Hayes Center home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hayes Center residents report their race to be White, followed by Native American.
 Hayes Center also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 17.25% of the village’s residents.
-Important ancestries of people in Hayes Center include German, Italian, Irish, English, and Czech.
+People of Hispanic or Latino origin account for 15.12% of the village’s residents.
+Important ancestries of people in Hayes Center include German, Irish, English, Czech, and Italian.

 The most common language spoken in Hayes Center is English.
 Other important languages spoken here include Spanish and Italian.